Taveeh/program-comprehension-application/README.md

-# individual assignment - see `lab-requirements` file
+# Please ignore the webapp package